pew/hue-state-keeper/README.md

 # WIP
 Keeps track of your dead (offline) light bulbs and dim them as soon as they get back online.

-Set your user id and bridge ip in `app.py` and set your `dim` level.

-* Get your bridge IP: [https://www.meethue.com/api/nupnp](https://www.meethue.com/api/nupnp)
+Start this tool once and enter your user ID, it'll get your bridge IP automatically.

 * Get your user ID: [https://developers.meethue.com/documentation/getting-started](https://developers.meethue.com/documentation/getting-started)

 # run